 - 1. Class attendance is required.
 Attendance will be taken each class at a time chosen by the instructor. - 2.
 Students are required to arrive to class on time.
 Showing up late disturbs the natural flow of the lecture and affects everyone's experience. - 3.
 All in-class activities, exams, assignments, and projects must be completed and handed in on time.
-Late submissions will result in lower grade (each day of delay costs 5% points).
-Being absent is not a good excuse for delaying the submission of the assignment. - 4.
-No cheating and no plagiarism.
+Late submissions will result in lower grade (each day of delay costs 5% points). - 4.
 Detected cheating/plagiarism will result in "F" for the assignment/exam. - 5.
-Submission of all assignment has to be done using TurnItIn web service.
+Submission of all assignment has to be done using Canvas web service.
 No hard copy or email submissions will be accepted.